How to Backup and Restore WordPress Website

 In general, we recommend using a backup plugin for your WordPress website because it’s easy, reliable and provides many features and options.
 However, if you prefer full control over your backups or don’t want to pay for a backup plugin, you can use manual or web host backup.
 Regardless of the backup method you choose, make sure to test your backups regularly and store them in a secure location.

-UpdraftPlus is a popular WordPress plugin allowing you to easily backup and restore your website.
+UpdraftPlus is a popular WordPress plugin that allows you to easily backup and restore your website.
 Here are the steps to backup and restore a WordPress website using UpdraftPlus:

 Step 1: Install and Activate UpdraftPlus